kyma-project/kyma/docs/kyma/04-05-use-your-own-domain.md

     && kubectl label configmap owndomain-overrides -n kyma-installer installer=overrides
     ```

->**CAUTION:** If you define your own Kubernetes jobs on the AKS cluster, follow [this](/components/service-mesh/#troubleshooting-kubernetes-jobs-fail-on-aks) troubleshooting guide to avoid jobs running endlessly on AKS deployments of Kyma.
+>**CAUTION:** If you define your own Kubernetes jobs on the AKS cluster, follow the [troubleshooting guide](/components/service-mesh/#troubleshooting-kubernetes-jobs-fail-on-aks) to avoid jobs running endlessly on AKS deployments of Kyma.

   </details>